China Mountain Travel China Mountain Travel

 We try to write in a way that is useful before the trip, not just interesting after the trip.

-China’s scenic-area rules can change quickly.
-Ticket prices, reservation systems, cable car operations, shuttle bus routes, and holiday crowd-control policies may change by season or year.
+Travel rules in China’s scenic areas can change quickly.
+Ticket prices, reservation systems, cable car operations, shuttle bus routes, passport requirements, and holiday crowd-control policies may change by season or year.

 When a detail is especially likely to change, we avoid treating it as permanent.